How to Get Your Items Through Customs

 To support this form, you will also need to enclose:

-If you bought goods from out of the EU you may have to pay customs duty on your return.
-The duty is relative to the price of the goods, and breaks down as follow
+If you bought goods outside of the EU, you may have to pay customs duty on your return.
+The duty is relative to the price of the goods and breaks down as follows:

 |Less Than £135||0|

 |Gifts between £135 to £630||2.5%|

 |Gifts above £630 and certain items above £135||Rate Varies|